winsiderss/systeminformer/README.md

 If you experience any crashes involving plugins, make sure they are up to date.

-The ExtendedTools plugin is only available for Windows Vista and above.
-Disk and Network information provided by this plugin is only available when running Process Hacker with administrative rights.
+Disk and Network information provided by the ExtendedTools plugin is only available when running Process Hacker with administrative rights.